codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

   > A runtime can have only one active account for authentication.

 * Token-based authentication using PAT
   With token-based authentication, users must enter their personal access tokens when prompted to authorize access.
+Token-based authentication for users is described in [Managing Git personal access tokens]({{site.baseurl}}/docs/administration/user-settings/).

 ### Authentication provider accounts